Fahd-Har/CW2025/README.md

     7. In `onDownEvent()`, after a brick lands and rows are cleared, a check is performed to see if the level increased.
     8. Added `onRisingRowEvent()` to handle the timer tick.
 This method fetches the current level, and checks for immediate game over, and updates the view.
     9. The `onRisingRowEvent()` now only runs if game mode is hard or extreme.
 Does not run on normal mode.
+    10. Now checks in the `onDownEvent()` method if player reaches the number of removed lines, level up pop up occurs.

 - **Main.java**